Wilmington Choral Society HOLIDAY Concert

 Enjoy '....and a Partridge in a Pear Tree'!

-Buy Tickets for ' ...And a Partridge in a Pear Tree' on our website via the PayPal link to your left, or click below for the Cape Fear Community College Humanities and Fine Arts Center Box Office
+Buy Tickets for ' ...And a Partridge in a Pear Tree' on our website via the link below for the Cape Fear Community College Humanities and Fine Arts Center Box Office

 The Wilmington Choral Society, founded in 1950 as the Wilmington Oratorio Society, is dedicated to high performance standards in presenting master works of choral literature, as well as a variety of contemporary selections.
 We have established ourselves as an integral part of the area’s cultural community, as well as community outreach in the form of annual music scholarships and donations to Mother Hubbard’s Cupboard food bank.
 In the past two years, the Society has grown from 50 to 108 voices hailing from New Hanover, Pender and Brunswick Counties.